lemieuxl/pyGenClean/pygenclean/report/templates/SexCheckSummary.md

 {% if nb_problems > 1 %}
 {{ table }}

-: Summarization of the gender problems encountered during Plink's analysis.
-HET is the heterozygosity rate on the X chromosome.
-NOCALL is the percentage of no calls on the Y chromosome. {{ "{#" }}tbl-{{ label_prefix }}-results}
+: Summarization of the sex mismatch problems encountered during Plink's analysis. `HET` is the heterozygosity rate on the X chromosome. `NOCALL` is the percentage of no calls on the Y chromosome. {{ "{#" }}tbl-{{ label_prefix }}-results}

 {% if figure_intensities %}
 ![
-    Gender check using Plink.
+    Sex check using Plink.
 Mean $x$ and $y$ intensities are shown for each sample.
 Males are shown in blue, and females in red.
 Triangles show problematic samples (green for males, mauve for females).
-Unknown gender are shown in gray.
+Unknown sex are shown in gray.
 ]({{ figure_intensities }}){{ "{#" }}fig-{{ label_prefix }}-intensities}
 {% endif %}